-If you will not graduate by the program completion date noted in your I-20 or DS-2019, you must apply for an extension as soon as possible and no later than two weeks prior to its expiration date.
+If you will not graduate by the program completion date noted on page 1 of your I-20 or DS-2019, you must apply for an extension as soon as possible and no later than two weeks prior to its expiration date.
 Failure to extend your I-20 or DS-2019 in a timely manner will violate your visa status and also affect future employment benefits.

 Acceptable reasons for an extension include:

 - Lack of access to the necessary equipment to conduct research.